2021 Copa del Rey final: Background

-At the time of the clubs qualifying for the 2021 event, the 2020 Copa del Rey Final between Athletic Bilbao and Real Sociedad was still to be played, with its rescheduled date of 3 April 2021 giving the Biscay club a unique opportunity to win the competition twice inside a fortnight The delay also meant their current head coach Marcelino was the most recent manager to win the competition, having defeated Barcelona in the 2019 final while in charge of Valencia.
+At the time of the clubs qualifying for the 2021 event, the 2020 Copa del Rey final between Athletic Bilbao and Real Sociedad was still to be played, with its rescheduled date of 3 April 2021 giving the Biscay club a unique opportunity to win the competition twice inside a fortnight The delay also meant their current head coach Marcelino was the most recent manager to win the competition, having defeated Barcelona in the 2019 final while in charge of Valencia.
 That was the sixth consecutive final for the Blaugrana, and the first defeat for the Catalans since 2014; the sequence of finals is an outright record and the run of wins is a shared record along with Real Madrid in the 1900s and Athletic in the 1930s.
 When the 2020 final was eventually played, Athletic fell to a 1–0 defeat.

 Barcelona and Athletic Bilbao had played each other in eight previous finals of the tournament; Barcelona won in 1920, 1942, 1953, 2009, 2012 and the most recent in 2015, and Athletic in 1932 and 1984.
-Their 2021 meeting made the fixture the most played in the history of Copa Del Rey finals, breaking a tied record with Athletic v Real Madrid (the third pairing of the trio, El Clásico between Madrid and Barcelona, has been played seven times).
+Their 2021 meeting made the fixture the most played in the history of Copa Del Rey finals, breaking a tied record with Athletic v Real Madrid (the third pairing of the trio, El Clásico between Madrid and Barcelona, had been played seven times at that point).

 The sided had also met frequently in Supercopa de España finals; indeed all of Athletic's four appearances (1983, 2009, 2015 and 2021) in that competition were against Barcelona.
-The most recent of these was exactly three months prior to the Copa del Rey Final and played at the same venue (behind closed doors due to the pandemic), with Athletic winning 3–2 after extra time to claim the trophy with a winning goal from Iñaki Williams.
-By reaching the Copa del Rey final, both teams were assured qualification for the four-team 2021–22 Supercopa de España, giving Athletic the chance to defend their title.
+The most recent of these was exactly three months prior to the Copa del Rey final and played at the same venue (behind closed doors due to the pandemic), with Athletic winning 3–2 after extra time to claim the trophy with a winning goal from Iñaki Williams.
+By reaching the Copa del Rey final, both teams were assured qualification for the four-team 2022 Supercopa de España, giving Athletic the chance to defend their title.

 In the 2020–21 La Liga meetings between the clubs (both played in January 2021 due to scheduling issues, two weeks either side of their Supercopa match), Barça had the edge with two wins (3–2 at San Mamés, 2–1 at Camp Nou, Lionel Messi scoring three of the goals) though the close scorelines in all three matches demonstrated the narrow margins between the sides overall.